-Recess.
-Some kids in the schoolyard are running wild.
+Some kids in the school-yard are running wild.
 The girls skip rocks, skip rope, while the boys kick things around.
-Not this gathering.
-No. These are the children solemnly discussing in the shaded corner by the tree.
-They exchange in-the-know glances as others in the yard would baseball cards, or lousy lunch items.
-Here, in this circle, were told horror tales of the public teleportation service.
+Over in the shaded corner by the tree, a gathering of children play no such games.
+They trade in-the-know glances as others in the yard would baseball cards, or lousy lunch items.
+In this circle, horror tales of the Public Teleportation Service were told.

 “A man waiting for you with a shovel or a gun.”

 “Half body transportation”

 “Booths with the bottom dug out and a noose hanging, waiting for a neck.”

 Much clamour erupted at the sound of this last variation.
 It was good.